 This Agreement shall be concluded for an initial period of five years and its implementation shall be prolonged automatically for further periods of three years.

-This Agreement shall enter into force on the date of receiving by diplomatic channels the last written notification on the fulfilment of the internal procedures necessary for its entry into force.
+This Agreement shall enter into force on the date of receipt of the last written notification on the fulfilment of the internal procedures necessary for its entry into force through diplomatic channels.

 At the initiative of each of the Parties and by mutual consent amendments may be made in this Agreement, which will be formed in separate protocols.
 The protocols shall enter into force in accordance with the procedure provided for in paragraph 2 of this article and shall constitute an integral part thereof.